A threat to early-stage offerings:

 For Rule 506 of Regulation D, the issuer or covered person would not be disqualified from offering securities as a result of a disqualifying event that occurred before the effective date of the rule, September 23, 2013.
-Regulation Crowdfunding includes a similar transition provision.
+Proposed Regulation Crowdfunding includes a similar transition provision.
 The disqualification rules for Regulation A are in effect.
 If the disqualifying event occured before the effective date, an issuer must disclose in the offering materials the existence of events that would have triggered disqualification.
 Failure to disclose such events could itself result in a finding of securities fraud.

 Obligation to Make Background and Regulatory Checks